su-assassins/Hackathon-1.0/su assassins/project/MERN STACK PWA/README.md

 7. After this, run the command 'npm i concurrently' inside the project directory.
 8. After that, run the command 'npm install nodemon'
 9. Use command 'npm run dev' to run the server.
-10. To open production, use the command 'npm run build'.
+10. Setup production, use the command 'npm run build'.